liu-yanan/gitRepo/readme.txt

 test no add .
 create new branch .
-creating new branch other and conflict fixed . new conflict test conflict with ff. test stash.
+creating new branch other and conflict fixed . new conflict . test conflict with ff . test new branch and merge .